Home

 Plan Your Visit

-The 2023 Business & Policy Forum will take place on GW's Foggy Bottom campus in the Jack Morton Auditorium at 805 21st Street NW.
+The 2024 Business & Policy Forum will be held on GW's Foggy Bottom campus in the Jack Morton Auditorium at 805 21st Street NW.

 Our Foggy Bottom campus is conveniently located in the heart of Washington, D.C., close to three major airports — Ronald Reagan Washington National, Washington Dulles International, and Baltimore Washington International — as well as Union Station, from which you can take the bus or train.
 The Foggy Bottom/GWU Metro stop is located right on campus, with service to the the Orange, Blue and Silver Metro lines.
-Taxis and rideshare programs are available throughout the city, and attendees can also take advantage of more than 4,000 bikes and 500+ bike stations around the District to ride a bicycle to the forum; visit Capital Bikeshare for maps and details on how to access a bike.
+Taxis and rideshare programs are available throughout the city, and there are more than 4,000 bikes and 500+ bike stations around the District; visit Capital Bikeshare for maps and details on how to access a bike.

 Take a Virtual Tour of GW's Foggy Bottom Campus